 When it comes to growing mushrooms, the quality of your spawn plays a crucial role in determining the success of your cultivation.

-This is an excellent guide to assessing the viability of mushroom spawn.
+This is a short guide to assessing the viability of mushroom spawn.

-Whether you’re a seasoned grower or just starting out, knowing how to assess spawn viability is essential.
-In this guide, we’ll break down the process into easy-to-follow steps, starting with a visual and olfactory inspection, followed by a more detailed method using MEA+ plates to test the spawn’s health and activity.
+Whether you’re a seasoned grower or just starting out, ensuring the viability of your spawn is where success begins.
+This guide is your gateway to understanding and assessing mushroom spawn like a pro.
+In this short guide, we’ll break down the process into easy-to-follow steps, starting with a visual and olfactory inspection, followed by a more detailed method using MEA+ plates to test the spawn’s health and activity.
 By the end of this guide, you’ll have the tools and knowledge to determine whether your mushroom spawn is viable or needs to be replaced.
+So, roll up your sleeves, and let’s delve into the art and science of spawn assessment.
+Together, we’ll ensure that your next batch of mushrooms starts off on the right foot (or the right strand of mycelium, to be exact).
+Ready?
+Let’s get growing!

 Let's begin with a visual and Olfactory Inspection